• Account

 Here’s a really common example.

-Let’s say you blog about productivity and you use [email protected] all the time while you work.
-You love it and know all it’s features them inside and out.
+Let’s say you blog about marketing and use SEMrush all the time with your work.
+You love it and know all its features from the inside out.
 And you think that other people would probably love it too.

 So why not make a little bit of money promoting them?

-You can do a quick search and see if [email protected] has an affiliate or partner program.
+You can do a quick search and see if SEMrushhas an affiliate or partner program.

 Turns out they do!
 Awesome.